By 2020, safely return to communities and nature an amount of water equal to what we use in our finished beverages.

 The Nature Conservancy, with support from LimnoTech and the Global Environment & Technology Foundation, helped us develop methodologies to calculate the volume of water we have replenished using an approach based on widely accepted tools and methodologies.
 A joint, peer-reviewed paper explaining this context and application can be found here.
 For more about how we quantify replenishment, read our report, Quantifying Water Replenish Benefits in Community Partnership Projects.

 Replenish projects are implemented in the areas where the need is greatest and we have the resources and partnership opportunities to make a lasting impact.
 They are not always to the aquifer from which the water was originally sourced—although many are.
 The projects are planned and implemented in partnership with governments, civil society and other members of the private sector.
-We only calculate replenishment credit for the portions of the project that are directly funded or instituted by the Coca-Cola system.
-Replenish calculations may evolve over time as we gain experienced insights into project results and more companies embrace similar programs.
+We only calculate replenishment credit for the portions of the project that are directly funded or instituted by the

 More on Journey